 The new temperature regulating Sensi-Temp stoves are a good idea that was poorly implemented.
 They are so bad some people are considering replacing their new stoves with used stoves that do not have the feature.
 If people were more careful, we wouldn’t need more government regulations to keep us safe from ourselves.

-Be sure to get the GE compatible replacement set if you do not want to do any modifying of your new burners.
+Be sure to get the GE-compatible replacement set if you do not want to do any modifying of your new burners.
+The fitment issue is more about compatibility with the drip pans.

 Disable the safety feature on the new electric ranges at your own risk.
 I’m not responsible if you burn your pasta while trying to cook it!